tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 ## 2 Use of Terms (normative)

-In an RDF context, a reference to a term in the `bdq:` namespace MUST use the Term IRI (e.g., `https://rs.tdwg.org/bdq/terms/NotEmpty`) or Term Qualified name (e.g., `bdq:NotEmpty`).
+In an RDF context, a reference to a term in the `bdqval:` namespace MUST use the Term IRI (e.g., `https://rs.tdwg.org/bdqval/terms/NotEmpty`) or Term Qualified name (e.g., `bdqval:NotEmpty`).
 In a non-RDF context in which resources may be used by software (e.g., a value in a spreadsheet or database table) the Controlled Value String (local name, e.g., `NotEmpty`) SHOULD be used.
 In a purely human context a label (e.g., `Not Empty`) MAY be used.

 ## 3 Term index (non-normative)
 ### 3.1 Index By Term Name (non-normative)